 What should I do if my child is absent?

 We expect a parent to telephone the school on the first day of the child’s absence, explaining why the child is absent.
 Please note, this does not automatically mean the absence will be authorised.
 You may be required to provide evidence supporting your explanation of the absence before it is authorised and where evidence is insufficient, the absence may still be marked as unauthorised.

 If we do not hear from you, we will:

 - Make a phone call to the main contact number.
 A text message may also be sent.

 - If there is no response, we will call emergency contacts to ascertain a reason.

-- We may also seek advice from Social Services or the police as your child will then be classed as ‘a missing child’.
-The police may carry out a welfare check
+- We may also seek advice from Children's Social Care or the police as your child will then be classed as ‘a missing child’.
+The police may carry out a welfare check.

 What reasons for absence will the school accept?

 - Genuine illness (not mild colds, coughs or tiredness – if you are in any doubt as to whether you should keep your child off, contact school and we can advise you).

 - Emergency dental / medical appointments (routine appointments should be made out of school hours).